The ECB publishes aggregated supervisory banking statistics on the following aspects of banks designated as significant institutions (SIs):

-The Pillar 3 information comprises three ratios for all SIs and, since 2017 a template that G-SIIs and O-SIIs are required to publish pursuant to Part Eight of the CRR (for some financial holding companies they are published at the subsidiary bank level while for some subsidiaries they are published at holding bank level).
-For end-2017 reference date, the ECB published template EU OV1 (Overview of risk weighted assets), while for end-2018 reference date, the ECB published the LCR (Liquidity Coverage Ratio) disclosure template (EU LIQ1).
+The Pillar 3 information comprises three ratios for all SIs and, since 2017, templates that SIs are required to publish pursuant to Part Eight of the CRR (please note that for some SIs organised as groups, templates are published at financial holding company level while for others they are published at the subsidiary bank level).
+For the end-2017 reference date, the ECB published template EU OV1 (Overview of risk weighted assets), while for the end-2018 reference date, the ECB published the LCR (Liquidity Coverage Ratio) disclosure template (EU LIQ1).
+For the end-2019 reference date, the ECB published Template A on encumbered and unencumbered assets and Template B on collateral received pursuant to Commission Delegated Regulation (EU) 2017/2295.
 The ratios and the data in the table are neither endorsed nor approved by the ECB and are subject to review when they differ from the ratios submitted by the SIs as part of their COREP submissions.

 Number of SIs in Supervisory Banking Statistics

 Number of SIs included in the liquidity sample 1)